Kimikaze Toshiji

-Kimikaze Toshiji (皇風 俊司) (born 23 September 1986 as Toshiji Naoe) is a former professional sumo wrestler from Tokyo, Japan.
+Kimikaze Toshiji (皇風 俊司) (born 23 September 1986 as Toshiji Naoe) is a former professional sumo wrestler from Chōfu, Tokyo, Japan.
 His highest rank was maegashira 13.
 He won the jūryō championship in March 2012.

 Career

 He was the first professional sumo wrestler from Waseda University in 78 years.
 He joined Oguruma stable in January 2009, recruited by former ozeki Kotokaze.
 He was promoted to the juryo division in July 2011 after winning the makushita division championship or yusho with a perfect 7-0 record.
 At this point he changed his shikona from his family name of Naoe to Kimikaze.
 After winning the juryo championship in March 2012 with a 12-3 record, he was promoted to the top makuuchi division.
 He had to withdraw from his debut tournament in the top division on the 13th day and never managed to return to makuuchi.
 He is the first wrestler since Sakaizawa to have to withdraw from his only top division tournament.